 Doctorates in liberal studies can take up to five years to complete and are offered as either a Doctor of Liberal Studies (DLS) degree or a Doctor of Philosophy (PhD) degree, depending on the university.
 Applicants need an accredited bachelor’s degree or master’s degree, depending on the type of doctoral program.
 Some programs offer students the option of enrolling in a master's degree program and then continuing their education with an interlinking doctorate program.
 Applicants will need to submit some combination of transcripts from their bachelor's or master's degree programs, standardized test scores, personal statements, resumes or CVs, and letters of recommendation.

-Foundational classes in the online liberal studies doctoral degree program typically require include statistics and analysis for a particular area of liberal studies.
-Students learn how to interpret research findings, samples sizes, and other data.
+Foundational classes in the online liberal studies doctoral degree program typically include statistics and analysis for a particular area of liberal studies.
+Students learn how to interpret research findings, sample sizes, and other data.
 Advanced courses will depend on the area that students choose to concentrate on, but they will likely involve extensive reading assignments and advanced research in liberal studies.

 While coursework is of course vital for any degree, the hallmark of the liberal studies doctoral degree is the dissertation.
 The dissertation is typically composed of a lengthy research project, which the student then distills into the dissertation paper.
 Faculty members help students develop their thesis, anticipate issues with the project, and focus their conclusions.
 Many PhD programs require that students act as teaching assistants or graduate instructors during the degree, which is helpful preparation for instructional positions at the college level.
 On-site training for online students may also include other on-the-job training, internships, or laboratory research.